Words by Hannah Little and Teresa Dillon

-Controlr (UK, work in progress, established 2020) is a new Data Union focused on Black and marginalised people.
-It aims to use this alternative business model to democratise access to data.
-Instead of the idealised user being white, male and millennial, Controlr is being developed with a focus on marginalised people from the outset – all community building, marketing, promotion and educational activities are dedicated to working with people normally marginalised by new tech initiatives.
+Controlr (UK, work in progress, established 2020) is a new data union focused on Black and marginalised people.
+It aims to use its alternative business model to democratise access to data.
+Instead of the idealised user being white, male and millennial, Controlr is being developed with a focus on marginalised people from the outset – all community-building, marketing, promotion, and educational activities are dedicated to working with people normally marginalised by new tech initiatives.

-Controlr combines the practical benefits of a data union — which uses decentralised technology and cryptocurrencies to make micro-payments for data — with a political drive to rebalance the bias and discrimination inherent in much of today’s data and technology products.
+Controlr combines the practical benefits of a data union – which uses decentralised technology and cryptocurrencies to make micro-payments for data – with a political drive to rebalance the bias and discrimination inherent in much of today’s data and technology products.
 While there are already data unions out there, they do not penetrate the social consciousness of the masses.
-Creator, Tracey Bowen, says this is a product problem: “the access isn’t that great…joining can be difficult…what they are missing out on is making it easier for people who are not data savvy.”
+Controlr creator Tracey Bowen says this is a product problem: “The access isn’t that great…joining can be difficult…what they are missing out on is making it easier for people who are not data savvy.”

-Workers Info Exchange (UK, established 2018) is a non profit organisation that helps workers access and gain insight from data collected from them at work, usually by Smartphone.
+Worker Info Exchange (UK, established 2018) is a non profit organisation that helps workers access and gain insight from data collected from them at work, usually by smartphone.
 The Worker Info Exchange generally works with gig economy workers, such as Uber drivers and Deliveroo riders.
 They use the pooled data of workers to demand a better deal in the workplace.
-They are currently supporting a case in the courts against the “robo-firing” of Uber drivers: where Uber use an algorithm to make decisions about fraudulent activity and the subsequent “deactivation” of drivers.
+They are currently supporting a case in the courts against the ‘robo-firing’ of Uber drivers: where Uber use an algorithm to make decisions about fraudulent activity and the subsequent ‘deactivation’ of drivers.

 Worker Info Exchange